molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Even with these safeguards in place, syntax errors occur.
 There are several ECMAScript versions with different syntaxes.
 For example, if you use class declarations from ECMAScript 6 (2015) or `async`/`await` from ECMAScript 8 (2017), older browsers are not able to parse your script.

-The standard solution is to [compile](#the-babel-compiler) newer ECMAScript syntax into an older equivalent syntax that’s widely supported, usually ECMAScript 3 or 5.
+The standard solution is to [compile](#the-babel-compiler) newer ECMAScript syntax into an older equivalent syntax that is widely supported, usually ECMAScript 3 or 5.

 ### Exceptions